Murder Mystery Game AI

 • Character Development Frameworks: Build detailed backstories for characters, including their motivations, relationships, alibis, and conflicts.

-• AI-Assisted Plot Development: Platforms like AI Dungeon help identify plot inconsistencies, suggest balanced red herrings, and generate alternative story paths.
-Independent developers have reported catching up to 85% more inconsistencies using these tools [11].
+• AI-Assisted Plot Development: AI writing tools can help identify plot inconsistencies, suggest balanced red herrings, and generate alternative story paths, making them a useful addition to any designer's workflow.

 To keep the story on track, many designers follow the "three clue rule."
 This means offering at least three independent ways for players to reach every critical conclusion [8].
 It ensures the mystery remains solvable, even if some clues are missed, while keeping the game both challenging and engaging.